Ongoing process

 This is generally for performance reasons but sometimes because the company's needs have changed and the role can no longer be justified.
 The requirements of your local jurisdiction vary a lot between countries.
 We will comply with them.

 If the decision is down to performance issues, we will have already communicated feedback to the individual and given them time to take the feedback on board (usually a quarter).
-However, performance issues sadly can't always be resolved, which means we might ultimately need to end someone's employment.
+However, performance issues sadly can't always be resolved, so we might ultimately need to end someone's employment.
 When compatible with the laws: